Prospect Hill Monument

 The Prospect Hill Monument, also occasionally called the Prospect Hill Tower is a stone structure in Somerville, Massachusetts.
-It is a block away from the heart of Union Square (Somerville), a neighborhood in Somerville.
+It is a block away from the heart of Union Square, a neighborhood in Somerville.
 Its name is formally the Prospect Hill Memorial Flag Tower and Observatory.

 The tower is four stories tall and built out of iron and stone.
 The lower deck, outside of the first floor is open to the public and offers a panoramic view of Boston, Somerville, and Cambridge.
-At various points the city of Somerville has offered tours of the tower, though these are currently closed due to upcoming construction.
+The city of Somerville has offered tours of the tower.
+It has been refurbished several times since in order to preserve its structural soundness.

+There is a tradition of annual flag-raising ceremonies involving American Revolutionary War reenactors that are held at Prospect Hill on New Year's Day.

 History

-The tower is located at the top of Prospect Hill, which was the site of American fortifications during the Revolutionary war and also served as a training facility during the Civil War.
-The monument itself was designed by Ernest W. Bailey and built in 1904.
-It has been refurbished several times since in order to preserve its structural soundness.
-As of August 28, 2020, it reopened after renovation.
-It is closed now due to COVID-19.
+Prospect Hill was the location of George Washington's command post and rebel fortifications during the Siege of Boston in the American Revolution.
+It also served as a training facility during the American Civil War.
+The tower monument was built in 1903.
+The plaque states that: